grannycart/by-sound-alone_source/full-draft-manuscript/4_Chapter.md

 "But if you have the _Gnat's_ hatch closed, how will you know when Herschel has returned to you?"
 Asked Hemi.
 "It is not like you will be able to hear him tapping on the hatch with his beak..."

 "An astute fuckin' question my large friend.
 I don't want to leave the hatch open all the time.
 So I'm going to add a small hatch in the sail --- a hole just big enough for a pigeon.
 When Herschel has a message for me, he can just come in through his hatch.
-I only need Herscel when I'm running on the surface with the loud diesels, underwater we can just use ship-to-ship and I can keep Herschel's hatch closed.
+I only need Herschel when I'm running on the surface with the loud diesels, underwater we can just use ship-to-ship and I can keep Herschel's hatch closed.

 Hemi grinned.
 "I cannot wait to meet Herschel.
 I volunteer to take responsibility for him while he's on board the _Prospect_.
 And I will ask Chips to help you with your pigeon hatch."